nzfeng/signed-heat-3d/README.md

 ```
 A Polyscope GUI will open.

-If you do not clone recursively, you may need to initialize/update submodules by running `git submodule update --init` or `git submodule update`.
+If you do not clone recursively, you may need to initialize/update submodules by running `git submodule update --init --recursive` or `git submodule update --recursive`.

 # Mesh & point cloud input